Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 Cons:

 - Provides only a plain UI.
-- On the preview screen in Storybook, users cannot select the viewport size.
+- On the preview screen, users cannot select the viewport size.
-- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
+- Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Don't have a search across components.
+- Does not have a search across components functionality.
-- It not so popular (have only a few stars on GitHub).
+- It's not so popular (has only a few stars on GitHub).
+- Requires to update a Dart version to 2.12.0 or higher.

 4. [Storybook_flutter](https://pub.dev/packages/storybook_flutter)